 After the client creates the story, ask them “if you were a part of this story what would you be doing or what role are you playing in this story.”

 Once the client tells us the role they are playing in the story,

-- The fifth step in the abstract mentaphor process is to ask them “think about this story and help me understand how this story relates to what is happening in your life and the problem that you would like to work with”.
+- The fifth step in the abstract metaphor process is to ask them, “think about this story and help me understand how this story relates to what is happening in your life and the problem that you would like to work with”.

 That’s it.
 You have helped the client define their problem clearly and effectively with the help of abstract metaphors.

 Simple isn’t it?
 It’s not only simple but highly effective.